 - President Thomas Jefferson believed that Americans should explore, discover and experience all the opportunities that the new land could offer.
 Most Americans believed that the expansion and migration to the west was their Manifest Destiny as part of God’s will.

-- Some believed that the notion of a Manifest Destiny was the dark side of the expansion since it suggested superiority of the colonists over the Native American tribes.
+- Some believed that the notion of a Manifest Destiny was the dark side of the expansion since it suggested superiority of the colonists over the Native Americans.

-- During the westward expansion, Native American Indian tribes that originally inhabited the land were removed and displaced in reserves.
+- During the westward expansion, Native American nations that originally inhabited the land were removed and displaced to reserves.

-- In 1820, the Land Act confiscated land from the Native American Indian tribes and sold it to settlers from the east at lower prices.
+- In 1820, the Land Act confiscated land from the Native Americans and sold it to settlers from the east at low prices.

 - New roads, the railroad system and lines of communication developed as people from the east moved to the newly acquired land.

 - The Cumberland Road construction began in 1811.
 It connects Maryland to the northwest territories.

 - After a year, the system of Turnpikes was introduced.

 - By 1817, the Erie Canal was constructed for boats carrying goods and passengers.

 - The Santa Fe Trail opened in 1821, which opened up trade opportunities between Missouri and Santa Fe (New Mexico).